-To get a description of quilc, and options and examples of its command line use, see quilc_man.
+To get a description of quilc and its options and examples of command line use, see the quilc README or type man quilc in your terminal.

-A QuantumComputer object supplied by the function pyquil.api.get_qc() comes equipped with a connection to your local Rigetti Quil compiler.
+A QuantumComputer object supplied by the function pyquil.api.get\qc() comes equipped with a connection to your local Rigetti Quil compiler.
 This can be accessed using the instance method .compile(), as in the following: